paradedb/paradedb/THANKYOU.md

 [Kubernetes](https://kubernetes.io), also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications.
 ParadeDB uses Kubernetes to deploy our software.

+## Patroni

+[Patroni](https://github.com/zalando/patroni) is a template for high availability (HA) PostgreSQL solutions.
+ParadeDB uses Patroni to enable high availability within our PostgreSQL clusters.

+## PGO

+[PGO](https://github.com/CrunchyData/postgres-operator) is a PostgreSQL Operator for production-grade PostgreSQL clusters on Kubernetes.
+It enables features like high availability, disaster recovery, and monitoring.
+ParadeDB uses PGO to manage our PostgreSQL clusters.